 If dot11BssMaxIdlePeriod is nonzero, an AP shall include the BSS Max Idle Period element in the (Re)Association Response frame.
 Otherwise, the AP shall not include the BSS Max Idle Period element in the (Re)Association Response frame.

-When association is for an MLD association (see 11.3 (STA authenticationAuthentication and association)), the values carried in the BSS Max Idle Period element apply at the MLD level and the associated MLDs follow the MLD max idle period procedure defined in 35.3.12.3 (MLD max idle period management).
-The rest of this subclause defines the procedure for the BSS max idle period when the association is not for an MLD association (see 11.3 (STA authenticationAuthentication and association)).
+For non-MLO, the values carried in the BSS Max Idle Period element apply at the MLD level and the associated MLDs follow the MLD max idle period procedure defined in 35.3.12.3 (MLD max idle period management).
+The rest of this subclause defines the procedure for the BSS max idle period for non-MLO. (#10270)

 A non-S1G STA may send protected or unprotected keepalive frames, as indicated in the Idle Options field.